 - History: drag the History slider to view previous versions.

-- Collaboration: share your note with others as well as allowing them to edit.
+- Collaboration: share your note with others as well as allow them to edit.

 - Publishing: make your note public with its own URL.

 - Tags: organize your notes effectively with tags.

 - Pinning: pin notes right from the note list so they’re easy to find.